 An independent panel of jurors recommends a final slate of nominees.
 Jurors are distinguished national leaders selected for their experience and judgment.
 Based on the jury’s recommendations, the AARP CEO determines the final winners.

-Each AARP Purpose Prize winner will receive $50,000.
+Each AARP Purpose Prize winner will receive $60,000.
 There are no restrictions on how the winners may use the money.
 Most past winners have used the money to further their work, but that is not a requirement.
-Our hope is that the funds are a down payment on future work for the greater social good.
+Our hope is that the funds are a down-payment on future work for the greater social good.

 Note: All taxes associated with the acceptance and/or uses of cash awarded are the sole responsibility of individual winners.
 Cash awarded will be reported by AARP on an IRS Form 1099.
-All AARP Purpose Prize winners of cash awards are advised to consult with their own tax professionals and/or legal counsel to ascertain the tax impact of receiving such cash awards, whether such applicable winners do or do not elect to divert their awards to an eligible nonprofit organization.
+It is further the policy of AARP: That all AARP Purpose Prize winners of cash awards are advised to consult with their own tax professionals and/or legal counsel to ascertain the tax impact of receiving such cash awards, whether such applicable winners do or do not elect to divert their awards to an eligible nonprofit organization.

 While there can only be five AARP Purpose Prize winners each year, AARP recognizes that there are many strong applicants whose work contributes to improving local and global communities.
-Therefore, AARP will invite a select group of finalists to be fellows.
-The fellows will help round out each year’s class.
-While fellows will not receive a cash prize, they will be invited to:
+Therefore, AARP will invite a select group of finalists to be "fellows".
+The fellows will help round out each year’s "class".
+Fellows will receive a cash prize of $5,000 each and will be invited to:

 NOTE: Fellows are eligible to reapply to the AARP Purpose Prize after a two-year grace period.